Batticaloa Fort – මඩකලපුව බලකොටුව

 Loading...

 This fort had two stretches of wall leading to the ramparts, each 16.5 meters in length; two others leading to the ramparts, each 13 meters long; the breastwork on the side of the fort was 19.2 meters and ends at 11 meters.
 The bastions had empty spaces 11 meters long.
 The height of this wall which is made of stone and lime was 2.7 meters with their parapets and 1.1 meters in width.
-Those walls which form the two bulwarks which are filled up in the middle with mud.
+Those walls form the two bulwarks which are filled up in the middle with mud.

-The fort is a structure of four bastions and protected by the sea from 2 sides and with a moat from the other 2 sides.
-The fort has important ancient religious significance because of a Buddhist stupa with a Chatra dating back to 1st century BC from the Ruhuna kingdom of King Kavantissa.
+The fort is a structure of four bastions protected by the sea from 2 sides and with a moat from the other 2 sides.
+The fort has important ancient religious significance because of a Buddhist stupa with a Chatra dating back to the 1st century BC from the Ruhuna kingdom of King Kavantissa.

 Map of Batticaloa Fort